Former site of venue:

 Sundance was a live music venue located at 455 Main St in Bay Shore, New York.
 It was opened by Frank Cariola in 1981 as a country music club, eventually switching over to rock-centric programming in 1985; Sundance is also known to have hosted live professional wrestling events.
 Cariola opened up other Long Island music venues and had worked as a songwriter and associate of Frankie Valli & The Four Seasons.

-Among the notables who had performed at Sundance were Criss Angel (a native of East Meadow), Buddy Rich, Guns N' Roses, The Red Hot Chili Peppers, Soundgarden, Faith No More, The Ramones, Dream Theater (Long Island natives), Alice In Chains, Slayer, Primus, Bad Brains, Ace Frehley, Sepultura, Megadeth, Winger, Yngwie Malmsteen, Anthrax (whose guitarist Scott Ian used to live in Merrick and Seaford), Dokken, Extreme, Testament, Michael Monroe of Hanoi Rocks, Danzig, George Jones, and Motorhead.
+Among the notables who had performed at Sundance were Criss Angel (a native of East Meadow), Buddy Rich, Guns N' Roses, The Red Hot Chili Peppers, Soundgarden, Faith No More, The Ramones, Dream Theater (Long Island natives), Alice In Chains, Slayer, Primus, Bad Brains, Ace Frehley, Sepultura, Megadeth, Winger, Yngwie Malmsteen, Anthrax (whose guitarist Scott Ian used to live in Merrick and Seaford), Dokken, Extreme, Testament, Michael Monroe of Hanoi Rocks, Danzig, George Jones, The Who's John Entwistle, Biohazard, Zebra, and Motorhead.

 Advertisements for then-upcoming events at Sundance: